In 1753 Giuseppe Vasi did not include S. Maria in Aracoeli in Book

 View of Rome from the front of the church (you may wish to see a page on the Domes of Rome)

 Because of its central and high location and of its size S. Maria in Aracoeli, after its change of orientation, became the Duomo of Rome, in the sense that Romans regarded it as the main church of the city and they preferred to hold important ceremonies there, rather than in one of the rather remote seven basilicas which attracted the pilgrims.
-Some book illustrations of the XIXth century by Bartolomeo Pinelli and Alberto Pisa show how popular the church was among the lower classes.
+Some book illustrations of the XIXth and early XXth century by Bartolomeo Pinelli and Alberto Pisa show how popular the church was among the lower classes.

 It is from the front of the building that the Bambino, a wooden statue of Infant Jesus, blesses the City of Rome on January 6.
+Its statue is placed in an elaborate crib on Christmas Night.

 Francis Wey - Rome.
 Descriptions et souvenirs - Paris 1872.
 1903 English edition by unknown translator.